 These Painted Wine Bottles are handy for watering indoor plants, and in between waterings, you can display them as a piece of decorative art.
-Painted wine bottles are easy to make, and kids and adults alike will enjoy the process.
+These colourful and unique bottles are easy to make, and kids and adults alike will enjoy the process.
 They make a great homemade gift for Mother’s Day, Christmas or a birthday.

 I love using wine bottles to water my indoor plants.
 The long neck of the bottle gets right into the middle of the plant, so you don’t get the spills and drips that you would using a pitcher or whatever makeshift watering can you use when you water indoors.

 Display it as a reminder to water your plants

 Because I’m bad at remembering to water my plants, I always leave an empty wine bottle on my kitchen windowsill.
 It serves as a great reminder to water my plants, but the empty bottle on the windowsill isn’t exactly attractive.

 A couple of weeks ago, I had a thought: why don’t I paint the wine bottle so it looks more like a decorative art piece rather than a plain old wine bottle?

 So, I did just that.
 I grabbed my wine bottle – it was a green glass bottle – and my acrylic paints and WOW!
 I was thrilled with the way it turned out.

 Great Mother’s Day gift for kids to make

 Right away, I knew that this would be a great craft for my daycare kids to make for Mother’s Day.

 I raided my recycling bin and salvaged a few more wine bottles for the hooligans to paint.